 The Diagnostic Port Becomes the Repair Gate

-Modern repair depends on diagnostic software, connected-product data, and vendor tools.
-The right to fix now includes the right to read what the machine says is wrong.
+Modern repair depends on diagnostic software, connected-product data, calibration routines, and vendor tools.
+The right to fix now includes the right to read what the machine says is wrong, and to know when a software gate is refusing a repair.

 From Breakdown to Permission